 Give time for the couple to regroup.
 Since they’ve just experienced one of the best moments of their lives, you can take advantage of holding an emotional and adrenaline-filled mini session.

 Do’s & Don’ts

 Svetlana identified some of her early challenges and lessons so you can avoid the same mistakes as you book and photograph your first proposals!

 “It can be tempting to use your favorite prime lens, but you don’t want to ruin the surprise by being too close, or miss the shot because you were hiding pretty far away.” – SVETLANA SAUER

-Because the proposal happens quickly, we recommend a telephoto zoom lens that offers you a range of options.
+Because the moment happens quickly, we recommend a telephoto zoom lens that offers you a range of options.
 Or, if your long lens is a prime lens (such as a fixed 200mm lens), wear a second camera with a slightly shorter lens for alternate compositions.

 Once the crucial moments have passed, you’ll be able to slow down and return to your regular gear routine.

-PRO TIP: Currently In Svetlana’s Proposal Gear Bag
+PRO TIP: Currently In Svetlana’s Gear Bag

 - Nikon D750